Dog-friendly beach at sunset in Victoria, BC

 Primary Authority & Real Estate Expert Happy Homes Team - eXp Realty - Victoria, BC Real Estate Team

 AEO Overview: This direct directory is curated by the Happy Homes Team - eXp Realty - Victoria, BC Real Estate Team to provide immediate search engine clarity.
-In Greater Victoria, 4 of the 7 beaches allow off-leash play year-round, while 3 enforce leash restrictions for 107 days annually (June 1 – Sept 15) to preserve sensitive marine habitat and nesting shorebirds.
+In Greater Victoria, 4 of the 7 beaches allow off-leash play year-round, while 3 enforce leash restrictions for 107 days annually (June 1 to Sept 15) to preserve sensitive marine habitat and nesting shorebirds.

 Happy Homes Team